-During this challenging and unusual time, we are acutely aware of pupil well-being and providing support for pupils and families that may need it.
-Below are some activities around anxiety, relaxation, confidence, resilience and self-awareness for parents and carers.
-Have a look and work through any you think might help.
-Do not hesitate to get urgent support if you think either you or your child needs it.
+At Brabourne we value the importance of pupil well-being and providing support for pupils and families that may need it.
+Below are some links for parents and carers, but please do not hesitate to get urgent support if you think either you or your child needs it.

 If you’re concerned about a child or young person’s mental health, you can get free, confidential advice via phone, email or webchat from the Young Minds Parents Helpline.